albertomh/albertomh.com/README.md

 ### Creating a new dropcap
 1. Copy `assets/img/dropcap/_dropcap_template.svg` to the relevant
 `assets/img/dropcap/<year>/` directory and rename.
 2. Design the new dropcap svg.
+Remember to use 'Simplify path' (Ctrl + L) in Inkscape to reduce image size for complex designs.
 3. Use it using `<p class="content dropcap" style="--dropcap-url: url('/assets/img/dropcap/YYYY/slug.svg');">` as the first paragraph tag.

 ### Creating a new headline image